THE CO-OPERATIVE BANK PLC

 3. Effective decision making

 3.1.
-Provide oversight of the Board agendas (primarily focused on strategy, performance, value creation and accountability) to ensure they cover appropriate topics.
+Provide oversight of the Board agendas (primarily focused on strategy, performance, value creation, culture, stakeholders and accountability) to ensure they cover appropriate topics.

 3.2.
-Ensure that the Board determines the nature and extent of the significant risks that the Bank are willing to embrace in implementing its strategy.
+Ensure that the Board determines the nature and extent of the significant risks that the Bank is willing to embrace in implementing its strategy.

 3.3.
 Ensure that the Board receives accurate, timely and clear information to enable the Board to make sound decisions and effectively monitor performance.

 3.4.
-Ensure that adequate time is available for discussion of all agenda items, in particular strategic issues.
+Ensure that adequate time is available for discussion of all agenda items, in particular strategic issues, and that debate is not truncated.

 3.5.
 Ensure that the Board has effective decision-making processes and applies sufficient challenge to major proposals.

-3.9.
-Consult with the SID on board matters in accordance with the Code
+3.10.
+Consult with the Senior Independent Director on board matters in accordance with relevant regulatory requirements.

 4. Board evaluation

-Ensure that the performance of the Board, its Committees and individual directors is evaluated at least once a year and act on the results of such evaluation.
+4.1 Ensure that the performance of the Board, its Committees and individual directors is evaluated at least once a year and act on the results of such evaluation with support from the Senior Independent Director.

 5. Succession planning

 5.2.
-In conjunction with the Nomination Committee, ensure that adequate planning takes place to ensure rotation of Independent NEDs in line with corporate governance best practice.
+In conjunction with the Nomination Committee, ensure that adequate planning takes place to ensure rotation of Independent non-executive directors in line with corporate governance best practice.

 5.3.
 In conjunction with the Nomination Committee, develop a plan for effective succession of the Chair and Chief Executive.

 5.4.
-To ensure that a well developed induction plan is maintained to suit the needs for new directors and that ongoing development needs of the directors are monitored and that they have the opportunity to refresh their skills and knowledge and maintain an understanding of the business.
+Ensure that a well-developed induction plan is maintained to suit the needs for new directors and that ongoing development needs of the directors are monitored and that they have the opportunity to refresh their skills and knowledge and maintain an understanding of the business.

 6.1.
 In conjunction with the Company Secretary, regularly review and agree with each director their training and development needs.